This article has been contributed by Ray Slater Berry.

 In this article, you’ll find a collection of essential remote work tools to help your team and business operate as smoothly as possible in a remote-friendly world.
 This is the future of work, and it is here today.

-Remote work tools for creativity
+Best Remote work tools for Creativity

 Milanote allows creative teams to organize visually.
 The platform collects everything in one place from to-do lists & notes, to images & videos, or web pages.
 The cloud-based boards allow you to access your private visual notepad on the go.
 They’ll also allow you to share your thoughts with your team as you can choose to work collaboratively in one digital workspace.